amplab/training/ampcamp/succinct.md

 </div>
 </div>

-Lets take a look at the number of documents we have in the RDD:
+Let us take a look at the number of documents we have in the RDD:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">